konotorii/konotorii/README.md

 <h2 align="left">Hi 👋!
 My name is Konotorii and I'm a Full-Stack Developer, from Germany living in the USA.</h2>

+<h3>My goal is to make an impact and create meaningful website and software solutions.</h3>

 ###

 <div align="center">